The Schwinn 170 vs Schwinn 130 get compared side by side in full.

 What About The Price?

-When I checked the Schwinn 170 was about $25 more than the Schwinn 130.
-However, that can change depending on what deals are available.
+When I checked the Schwinn 170 was similar to the Schwinn 130.
+However, that can fluctuate depending on what deals are available.

 Which Should I Buy?